Can You Lay Composite Straight on Concrete?

-Composite decking is beautiful, durable, and low-maintenance.
+Composite decking board is beautiful, durable, and low-maintenance.
 It’s one of the best flooring options for backyard living spaces.
 Because of this, you may have thought of installing one of your old concrete slabs.
 But the question is, can you lay composite decking straight on concrete?
-Yes, you can lay or install composite decking on concrete if your want to.
+Yes, you can lay or install composite decking on concrete if you want to.

 Can You Install Composites Directly on Concrete?

 Despite many of its advantages, concrete paving is not the best choice for outdoor living spaces, especially if you aim for a beautiful and luxurious backyard.
-So you may have thought of installing a composite deck on top of it.
+So you may have thought of installing composite decking on top of it.
 But the concern of many is, can you do that without any consequences?

 The answer is it depends.
-Straight and level ground is one of the perfect places to install a composite deck.
+Straight and level ground is one of the perfect places to install composite decking.
 However, there are things that you should consider.
 If the place is not levelled, you may need to use adjustable pedestals to level the installation area.
 You will also need to solve the potential problem of pooling by making a drainage system.

-Of course, sometimes, installing a deck on concrete isn’t a good idea as well.
+Of course, sometimes, installing decking on concrete isn’t a good idea as well.
 For instance, if the concrete slab has many cracks, it has the risk of sinking, along with the composite decking that you’ll be installing on top of it.
 Many also don’t recommend laying composite decking on low concrete slabs, as water pooling can be a potential issue.

 How to Install Composite Decking on Concrete